Self-propelled modular transporter

 A self-propelled modular transporter or sometimes self-propelled modular trailer (SPMT) is a platform heavy hauler with a large array of wheels which is an upgraded version of a hydraulic modular trailer.
-SPMTs are used for transporting massive objects such as large bridge sections, oil refining equipment, cranes, motors, spacecraft and other objects that are too big or heavy for trucks.
+SPMTs are used for transporting massive objects, such as large bridge sections, oil refining equipment, cranes, motors, spacecraft, entire buildings, and other objects that are too big or heavy for trucks.
 Ballast tractors can however provide traction and braking for the SPMTs on inclines and descents.

 SPMTs are used in many industry sectors worldwide such as the construction and oil industries, in the shipyard and offshore industry, for road transportation, on plant construction sites and even for moving oil platforms.
 They have begun to be used to replace bridge spans in the United States, Europe, Asia and more recently Canada.

+Specifications

 A typical SPMT has a grid of computer-controlled axles, usually 2 axles across and 4–8 axles along.
 When two (or more) axles are placed in series, this is called an axle line.
 All axles are individually controllable, in order to evenly distribute weight and to steer accurately.
 Each axle can swivel through 270°, with some manufacturers offering up to a full 360° of motion.
 The axles are coordinated by the control system to allow the SPMT to turn, move sideways or even rotate in place.
 Some SPMTs allow the axles to telescope independently of each other so that the load can be kept flat and evenly distributed while moving over uneven terrain.
 Each axle can also contain a hydrostatic drive unit.

 A hydraulic power pack can be attached to the SPMT to provide power for steering, suspension and drive functions.
 This power pack is driven by an internal combustion engine.
 A single power pack can drive a string of SPMTs.
 As SPMTs often carry the world's heaviest loads on wheeled vehicles, they are very slow, often moving at under 1 mph while fully loaded.
 Some SPMTs are controlled by a worker with a hand-held control panel, while others have a driver cabin.
 Multiple SPMTs can be linked (lengthwise and side-by-side) to transport massive building-sized objects.
 The linked SPMTs can be controlled from a single control panel.